- Published on

 - Founder & Relationship Researcher • CheatingDetect

-You are not just looking for a number.
+You are not looking for a number.
 You are looking for permission to take what you are feeling seriously.

 Here is the thing nobody tells you about this question.
 The data from the General Social Survey, tracking infidelity across four decades, shows that 20% of married men and 13% of married women admit to being unfaithful.
 But those numbers are only the beginning of the story.
 And the story is more complicated, more human, and more relevant to what you are actually going through than any headline will ever tell you.